Smartburme/burme-ai-assistant/README.md

     Place your app icon (e.g., `icon.jpg`) in the `assets/` folder.

 5.  **Configure `.gitignore`:**
-    Create a `.gitignore` file in the root directory with the following content:
+    Create a `.gitignore` file in the root directory with the provided content to ignore unnecessary files.
-    ```
-    # Ignore Node modules
-    node_modules/

-    # Ignore environment files if you use them locally
-    .env

-    # Ignore build artifacts if any
-    dist/
-    ```

 6.  **Deploy to Firebase Hosting:**
     *   Install Firebase CLI: `npm install -g firebase-tools`